SU-SWS/template_warehouse/jira_templates_md/siteimprove_template.md

 > ⚠️ Important: SiteImprove is scanning a copy of your site.
 Please make changes on the production site.

+> We also encourage you ask the ODA team your accessibility questions:

-> Additionally, ODA has office hours at 11am on Thursdays at https://stanford.link/si-help/.
+> * ODA offers office hours at 11 and 11:30 on Tuesdays.
+You can sign up at: https://stanford.link/soda-help
+* You can ask questions in the cop-accessibility slack channel:  https://stanfordwebservices.slack.com/archives/C020B6YQSHE

+> If you have questions about Siteimprove:

+> * Siteimprove office hours are 11-12 on Thursdays at: https://stanford.link/si-help (this is a zoom link.
+No signups needed)
+* You can ask Siteimprove questions in the cop-siteimprove slack channel: https://stanfordwebservices.slack.com/archives/C020B6YQSHE